vasturiano/index-array-by/README.md

 ```

 Use `indexBy` to index it by a given attribute (string type `keyAccessor`) or any other custom criteria (function type `keyAccessor`).
 You can also pass an array of `keyAccessors` to retrieve a nested object recursively indexed by the multiple keys.
 Use the third parameter (`multiItem`) to indicate whether each key should point to a single item (unadvised if the keys are not unique) or an array of multiple items (default behavior).
+This parameter also accepts a transformation function with the method to reduce multiple items into a single one.
+A fourth optional parameter (`flattenKeys`) (default: `false`) allows you to receive a flat array structure instead of the default nested format, with each item formatted as `{ keys: [<ordered unique keys for the item>], vals: <single or multiple item> }`.

 ```
 indexBy(people, 'surname', false);